The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES

 A multitude of runs were performed, including circular and eccentric models; no GP, single GP and multi-dimensional GPs.
-For the latter, various combinations of parameters (i.e., FWHM, BIS, and H~$\alpha$) were utilised in combination with the RVs.
-The rotation period prior was changed, allowing for a wide prior, a prior centred around 80\,d motivated by the photometry, and a prior centred around 120\,d motivated by the results of the wide prior and the coherence timescale between the RVs and the H$\alpha$ indicator.
+For the latter, various combinations of parameters (i.e., FWHM, BIS, and H$\alpha$) were utilised in combination with the RVs.
+The rotation period prior was varied, allowing for a wide prior, a prior centred around 80\,d motivated by the photometry, and a prior centred around 120\,d motivated by the results of the wide prior and the coherence timescale between the RVs and the H$\alpha$ indicator from the DCF analysis.
 All results constrain the planet parameters similarly and they are all consistent within less than $0.5\sigma$.
 Several results are virtually indistinguishable for the planet parameters, but the BIC values show preference for the model with a GP applied to the RVs with $\Delta \mathrm{BIC} = 77.9$ compared to the next-best model (no GP).
 We decided to adopt the results achieved from the model using a standard GP applied solely to the RV data, as the BIC values show preference for this model.
 All prior distributions of the adopted fit can be found in Tables~\ref{tab:fit_priors_planet} and \ref{tab:fit_priors_starinst}.

-We measure an RV semi-amplitude of $K=0.70\,\mathrm{m\,s^{-1}}$ with a $3.6\sigma$ significance.
-The phase-folded model and data are presented in Figure~\ref{fig:phase_folded_RV}.
-We thus find that Gliese 12\,b has a mass of $0.95^{+0.26}_{-0.27}\,\mathrm{M_\oplus}$, and an eccentricity of $0.24^{+0.15}_{-0.12}$ constrained only at the 2$\sigma$ level.
-With the current dataset, we are not able to more-precisely constrain the eccentricity.
-Upon checking all the individual results, high consistency on the planet parameters was found between runs where parameters agreed well within 0.5 sigma.
-For some runs, this is shown in Figure \ref{fig:model_comp}.
+We measured an RV semi-amplitude of $K=0.70\,\mathrm{m\,s^{-1}}$ with a $3.6\sigma$ significance.
+The phase-folded model and data are presented in Fig.~\ref{fig:phase_folded_RV}.
+We thus found that Gliese 12\,b has a mass of $0.98^{+0.27}_{-0.28}\,\mathrm{M_\oplus}$, and an eccentricity of $0.24^{+0.15}_{-0.12}$ constrained only at the 2$\sigma$ level.
+With the current dataset, we were not able to more-precisely constrain the eccentricity.
+Upon checking all the individual results, high consistency on the planet parameters was found between runs where parameters agreed well within 0.5$\sigma$.
+For some runs, this is shown in Fig.~\ref{fig:model_comp}.

 It is recognised that the period of the GP does not always converge at the value of the rotational period that was identified via photometry (85\,d).
 Additionally, constraining the GP period of around 85\,d resulted in a poorer fit in comparison to a wider prior.
 Given that $\langle\log{R'_\mathrm{HK}}\rangle=-5.62$, it is suspected that Gliese 12 is too quiet to confidently ascertain the rotational period using RV data alone.
 GP-free, multi-Keplerian fits were also run as discussed in Section \ref{sec:secondplan}.